muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 construction of a national narrative is one that reflects more the politics of the present than our knowledge of the past: ‘To write the story of the nation demands that we articulate that archaic ambivalence that informs modernity’ (Bhabha, 1990, p.
-294).
-There are many different ways in which national narratives are expressed (such as films, literature, folk tales, myths and personal stories), but here, following Laurie Brand, I am mostly concerned by the official national narrative, that is ‘state-sanctioned and propagated’ (Brand, 2010, p.
-84).
+294)...

 Turkish historiography offers a particularly interesting example of such a construction of a ‘Turkish’ identity through inclusion and